New York Giants

 The previous owner, Wellington Mara, sold half the team to the Tisch family in 1991.
 As a result, Steve Tisch serves as co-owner.
 The Mara-Tisch duo holds important positions in the franchise, too.
 Tisch serves as chairman while Mara serves as the New York Giants President.
 It is under their tenure that the team left the Giants Stadium and moved to the MetLife Stadium.

 The New York Giants are one of the strongest teams in professional football based on their success.
-They know what it takes to rise to the top and has won eight season-ending championships.
-Four of these are Super Bowl titles.
+They know what it takes to rise to the top and have won 8 season-ending championships.
+4 of these were Super Bowl titles.
 They are the only franchise to hold an unbeaten record against the New England Patriots in the Super Bowl.

-The New York Giants have emerged as the top team in their conference on eleven occasions.
-Furthermore, the ‘Big Blue’ has won its divisional title 16 times.
-However, they haven’t tasted success ever since their astounding run to the Vincent Lombardi Trophy for the 2011 NFL season.
+The New York Giants have emerged as the top team in their conference on 11 occasions.
+Furthermore, the ‘Big Blue’ have won their divisional title 16 times.
+However, they haven’t tasted success ever since their astounding run to the Vincent Lombardi Trophy during the 2011 NFL season.

-The franchise has made it to the playoff 33 times, with only one of these coming since their latest Super Bowl triumph in 2012.
+The franchise has made it to the Playoffs 33 times, with only one of these coming since their latest Super Bowl triumph in 2012.

 Only Y. A. Tittle (1963) and Lawrence Taylor (1986) have claimed the NFL regular season MVP as part of the New York Giants.